amitchell05/100-days-of-code/log.md

 **Thoughts:** I still feel awkward walking through my code with others and get embarrassed by my mistakes.
 As one of our instructors said, we're all still learning.

+### Day 4: August 25, 2020

+**Today's Progress**: I completed half of section 3 in Colt Steele's Modern JavaScript course on Udemy and worked through the conditionals module with SoloLearn.

+**Thoughts:** I'm gradually understanding smaller concepts in JavaScript, but still worry if I will be able to apply my understanding to real projects.

 ## Saved Example

 ### Day 1: June 27, Monday